 Subdivisions will, in general, require underground service.
-See Sketch No. 18 for coordination of telecom pedestals with Adams' transformer or pedestal locations.
+See Sketch #18 for coordination of telecom pedestals with Adams' transformer or pedestal locations.
 For developments of 10 or more lots, the developer will be required to do the following:

-- Provide an electronic drawing, in DWG file format, of all planned construction. - Pay any required fees. - Level the site to within 6 inches of final grade in any section where power facilities are installed. - Provide grade stakes at each transformer location. - Post a deposit covering 35% of the estimated cost of construction for all lots being served.
-The developer will be required to provide security to the cooperative for the other 65% of the project costs in a form acceptable to the cooperative.
-This security will be released as homes are connected in the development.
-If any lots have not been connected within 5 years, the cooperative will act against the security and collect the remaining 65%.
+- Provide an electronic drawing, in DWG file format, of all planned construction. - Pay any required fees. - Level the site to within 6 inches of final grade in any section where power facilities are installed. - Provide grade stakes at each transformer location. - The Cooperative will determine a cost estimate for the extension of electric facilities.
+If the cost per lot falls below the cooperative's average cost, there will be no charge to the developer.
+If the cost per lot is greater than the cooperative's average cost, the developer will be responsible for the difference prior to extending any electrical facilities.
+Additionally, the cooperative may require some form of security depending on the size of development, the construction phasing schedule, and the amount of electric facilities required within the development.
 Developers may also be assessed a fee per lot if their planned community has a major impact on substation or transmission capacity.
 There will be no refund of this fee.

-D. Pad-Mount Transformer Clearances
+D. Padmounted Transformer Clearances